Lincoln Filene Professor of Citizenship and Public Service and Associate Dean for Academic Affairs

 - Plenary speech on the subject of “World Wide Web Resources” at the Institute for Community Health Symposium, “Using Technologies that Work,” April 26, 2001

-- Annually from 2009-2016, Frontiers of Democracy, a conference for civic renewal at Tufts University’s Tisch College.
-Frontiers last for two or three days in June or July and draws about 120 activists, scholars, advanced students, and policymakers from multiple countries.
-It is usually co-sponsored by the Deliberative Democracy Consortium, The Democracy Imperative, and sometimes others.
+- Annually from 2009-2019 and 2022, Frontiers of Democracy, a conference for civic renewal at Tufts University’s Tisch College.
+Frontiers lasts for three days in June or July and draws about 140 activists, scholars, advanced students, and policymakers from multiple countries.

 - The National Conference on Citizenship, Washington, DC, Oct.
 13-14, 2016 (with NCoC and Tisch College staff)